a-schaefers/grokEmacs/README.md

 - almost **no abstraction**
 - **elpaca** package manager
-- **use-package** *ensure and demand everything up front — avoids many bugs, reduces config complexity, and delivers a snappy Emacs by default, at only ~0.10s startup cost*
+- **use-package** ensure and demand everything up front (avoids many bugs, reduces config complexity, and delivers a snappy Emacs by default, at only ~0.10s startup cost)
-- start in **< 0.3 seconds** on an old PC
+- start in **~0.3 seconds** on an old PC
 - **gccemacs** native compilation
 - **eglot lsp + company** autocompletion
 - **magit+projectile** for VC & project awareness